Irving Park, Chicago: Annexation to Chicago and subsequent development

 In 1910 the residents of Irving Park established their own park district and created eight local parks, the largest of which is Independence Park.
 Considered one of the finest landscaped neighborhood parks in the city for many years, Independence Park also served as the site of local 4th of July celebrations.
 This annual event features a parade down Irving Park Boulevard involving hundreds of children, athletic events, a band concert and an award-winning display of fireworks.
 In 1933 the Irving Park District merged with the Chicago Park District.
 Irving Park continued to grow steadily during the first decades of the 20th century.
 Several large apartment buildings, featuring elaborate wrought-iron fencing, fountains and terra cotta details were constructed primarily north of Irving Park Boulevard.
 The depression and war years saw many of the larger homes converted into rooming houses and two family homes.
 The prosperity following the war was diminished when it was learned that the Northwest Expressway (Kennedy) would cut directly through the heart of Irving Park.
 This resulted in the displacement of many residents, and loss of many homes and businesses.
 During the 1960s condominiums replaced several larger homes along Keystone, Kedvale and Keeler north of the expressway.

-The 1970s provided baseball fans in the area with their own home grown amateur baseball team, the Irving Park White Sox.
-Founded in 1971 by two Irving Park residents, the late Robert Boomer and William Supernaw, this three time Chicago park champion became one of the top men's baseball clubs in the Chicago area well into the 1980s.
-They played their home games at Henry Horner Park located at Irving Park and California Avenue.